 Some of the most common projects include closing down retail stores, which involves removing custom fixtures, displays, and signage.
 Offices often require the removal of furniture, IT equipment, and data servers.
 For more complex environments like warehouses or industrial sites, decommissioning can involve dismantling heavy machinery and managing hazardous materials.
 Even specialized spaces like medical centers, labs, and data centers require a structured decommissioning process to handle sensitive equipment and materials properly.

-Breaking Down the Decommissioning Process
+What to Expect During the Decommissioning Process

 A successful decommissioning project follows a clear, multi-stage plan to ensure nothing is overlooked.
 The main goal is to safely retire a site while protecting the environment, complying with all regulations, and keeping workers safe.
 While every project is unique, the process generally includes a few key phases.